alexrudnick/dissertation/BURNDOWN.md

     * surface europarl
     * lemmatized wikipedia
     * surface wikipedia
-  * try combinations of default features with embeddings.
-    * shouldn't be hard: calculate embeddings as before, just add those as some more features, right?
-One feature per dimension, just loop over the dimensions.
   * finish up analysis and writeup
   * make charts & graphs
   * doc2vec features